A Square Yard of Grass at REDUX

-This work is currently in the exhibition titled, REDUX: Repurposed Materials at the University of Mary Washington Galleries in Fredericksburg, Virginia.
+This work was in the exhibition titled, REDUX: Repurposed Materials at the University of Mary Washington Galleries in Fredericksburg, Virginia.
 View the exhibition on Facebook.
-If you live near Fredericksburg, I hope you can go.

 EXHIBITION DATES: October 26 – November 30